IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The link-layer address field is unused.

-The protocol type field is in network byte order; it MUST contain the value `0x0017`.
+The protocol type field is in big-endian byte order; it MUST contain the value `0x0017`.

 The payload is an IrDA frame beginning with the IrLAP header as